All Episodes

 You know, so far this year, you have a 33% increase in murders in Chicago, and that's over last year's record high.

-And Chicago mayor lightweight, what is she doing to stop this?
+And Chicago Mayor Lightweight, what is she doing to stop this?

-What did Rom Rombo dead Fish Emmanuel do?
+What did Ram Rambo Deadfish Emmanuel do?

 Nothing.